GoogleChrome/developer.chrome.com/site/en/blog/private-network-access-update/index.md

 ### Enable enterprise policies {: #enterprise-policies}

-If you have administrative control over your users via Chrome Enterprise, then you can re-enable the deprecated feature using either of the following enterprise policies:
+If you have administrative control over your users via Chrome Enterprise or Windows Group Policy, then you can re-enable the deprecated feature using either of the following enterprise policies:

 * [InsecurePrivateNetworkRequestsAllowed](https://chromeenterprise.google/policies/#InsecurePrivateNetworkRequestsAllowed)
 * [InsecurePrivateNetworkRequestsAllowedForUrls](https://chromeenterprise.google/policies/#InsecurePrivateNetworkRequestsAllowedForUrls)